kevinJ045/lulu/docs/docs.md

 ### `for_each!`
 > Generating Macro

-This is a simple macro i made as a test, it basically let's you do for loops but with less code:
+This is a simple macro i made as a test, it basically lets you do for loops but with less code:
 ```lua
 for_each! item, items, {
   print(item)